The Commonwealth is a voluntary association of 54 independent and equal countries.

 Our member governments have agreed to shared goals like development, democracy and peace.
 Our values and principles are expressed in the Commonwealth Charter.

 The Commonwealth's roots go back to the British Empire.
 But today any country can join the modern Commonwealth.
-The last country to join the Commonwealth was Rwanda in 2009.
+The last two countries to join the Commonwealth were Gabon and Togo in 2022.

 Organisations